Legally Reviewed by Dale R. Rose on June 30, 2026

 - Parts or vehicle manufacturers

 Other parties may also bear liability depending on the facts of your wreck.
-Our attorneys may help determine who is responsible if multiple parties contributed to your collision and hold each one accountable for the resulting damages.
+Dale R. Rose may help determine who is responsible if multiple parties contributed to your collision and hold each one accountable for the resulting damages.

 - Conducting an independent investigation into the wreck